EduardoVeri/Concurrent-Distributed-Programming/README.md

 ## Build the Project
 This project is built using CMake.
-To build the project, you need to have CMake installed on your system.
-If you don't have CMake installed, you can install it using the following command:
+You can install it using the following command:

 ```bash
 sudo apt-get install cmake build-essential -y
 ```

-To build the project, you can use the following commands:
+To build the project, you can use the following commands on the project root directory:
 ```bash
 mkdir build
 cmake -B build -S . [-DNO_OPTIMIZATION=ON/OFF]
 cmake --build build
 ```

+This will create a `build` directory and generate three files in it:
+- sequential (executable)
+- omp (executable)
+- libDiffusionEquation.so (shared library)

+The `sequential` executable is the sequential version of the diffusion equation solver, while the `omp` executable is the parallel version using OpenMP.
+The shared library `libDiffusionEquation.so` can be used to interface with the diffusion solver in Python.

+The `NO_OPTIMIZATION` flag can be used to disable compiler optimizations.
+By default, the project is built with optimizations enabled.
+To disable optimizations, use `-DNO_OPTIMIZATION=ON`. **Note that the optimization process can vectorize the code so well that the parallelization does not provide any speedup**.
+In such cases, you can disable optimizations to see the effect of it.

 ## Using the C executable
 The C executable provides a command-line interface for solving diffusion equations.
 The executable takes the following command-line arguments: